GerritCodeReview/aws-gerrit/README.md

 ## Overview

-The goal of Gerrit AWS Templates is to provide fully-functional Gerrit installations to helps users deploying Gerrit on AWS by providing out-of-the-box templates.
+The goal is to provide guidelines, examples as well as out-of-the-box templates and scripts to deploy fully-functional Gerrit setups in AWS.

 With Gerrit AWS Templates, developers and administrator can create a production-ready installation on the cloud in minutes and in a repeatable way, allowing them